-When you've been in the business of promoting good health for more than 40 years, you get a feel for trends.
-One most disturbing trend I can see is the association of diseases of cognitive decline (Alzheimer's and Dementia) with many popular medicines that are in widespread use nowadays and prescribed sometimes for decades without a break.
+I've been in the business of promoting good health for more than 45 years and now have a good feel for health trends.
+One most disturbing trend is the association of diseases of cognitive decline (Alzheimer's and Dementia) with many popular medicines that are in widespread use nowadays and prescribed sometimes for decades without a break.

 The medications that seem to be the most implicated are a wide range of blood pressure medications, cholesterol-lowering drugs, anti-depressant and anti-anxiety drugs, steroids, antihistamines, various pain medications and blood-thinners.

 None of this is a medical mystery.
 It is just not talked about.
-It has always been acknowledged that most of these drugs do affect cognition but they are strangely not part of the conversation.
+It has always been acknowledged that most of these drugs do affect cognition by various mechanisms but they are strangely not part of the conversation about the dementia crisis.